growingkid/Dinawari/README.md

 # Dinawari
 [Dinawari](https://github.com/growingkid/Dinawari) is a free serial port terminal written with Qt and comes with GPLv3.
-Tested on Ubuntu(18.04), successfully!
+Tested on Qt5.9.5 , successfully!

 **Dinawari supports file sending!**
+**And some useful non-printing characters, like CTRL+Z,...**

 ### Usage
-Dinawari requires Qt to get build and run:
+Dinawari requires Qt to build and run:

 ```
 git clone https://github.com/growingkid/Dinawari.git